Lyuminarskiy/c/practice/lesson08.md

 double data[8][5]; // Matrix of size 8 rows and 5 columns.
 ```

-Using the `printf()` function and loops, display the data row by row as a table as shown below.
+Using the `printf()` function, display the data as a table as shown below.
+The easiest way to display the data is row by row, since each column requires various specifications.

 Variants (click to open):